About the Reliable Public Power Provider (RP3) Program

 Download the RP3 brochure to share program information with your colleagues.

 Apply to Become an RP3 Designee

 In the RP3 program, applicants earn points for their practices and accomplishments in each of the four disciplines.
 Criteria posed as questions within each discipline are based on leading business practices and are intended to represent a utility-wide commitment to safe and reliable delivery of electricity.
 If your utility earns the RP3 designation, you can use the designation status to demonstrate your value and operational excellence to your community.
 This prestigious designation has been awarded to qualifying public power utilities for 13 years.

 Learn how to apply and access helpful application resources on our How to Apply page.

 Process and Timelines

 - May 1 – Sept 30: Utilities complete application (submit by Sept 30)

-- October: RP3 Panel conducts preliminary application reviews, requests additional information
+- October: RP3 panel conducts preliminary application reviews, requests additional information

-- December: Panel conducts final application reviews
+- December: Panel conducts final application review

 - January: Utilities notified of score results